For release March 29, 2017

 For further information:

-The Research Bureau’s 12-member Award Committee, chaired by Attorney Todd Rodman from Seder & Chandler, selected the recipients from nominees submitted by the public.
+The Research Bureau’s 12-member Award Committee, composed of representatives from diverse community organizations, selected the recipients from nominees submitted by the public.

-The Awards are named in memory of Thomas S. Green, a founder of The Research Bureau, and one of its original Directors.
+The Awards are named in memory of Thomas S. Green, a founder of The Research Bureau and one of its original Directors.
 Mr. Green was a civic leader for many decades and a Vice President of Norton Company (now Saint-Gobain).
-This is the twenty-fifth annual Green Awards presentation, which has honored 110 public servants since its founding.
+This is the twenty-ninth annual Green Awards presentation, which has honored 114 public servants over the past three decades.

-This year, The Research Bureau honors five employees who have made outstanding contributions to public service.
-The Awards publicly recognize the efforts of individuals exhibiting the following characteristics:
+This year, The Research Bureau honors four employees who have made outstanding contributions to public service.
+The Green Awards publicly recognize the efforts of individuals exhibiting the following characteristics: